Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-6-React-Hooks-Deep-Dive/lesson-6-React-Hooks-Deep-Dive.md

 const functionStore = new Set();
 ```

 You have a simple array of string messages you'll use within your component.
 With `functionStore` you're creating a shiny new instance of a `Set` object.
-You can store lists or collections of anything you like in a `Se`t object, but the key part here is that `Set` naturally keeps things unique for us.
+You can store lists or collections of anything you like in a `Set` object, but the key part here is that `Set` naturally keeps things unique for us.
 The importance of this will become apparent in a little while.

 ### Define the Default Exported Component

 Create the default export component, as you've started with in the previous lessons:

+:writing_hand:

 ```
 export default () => {